 Arranging a Tour

 To take a guided tour of the Pentagon, you must make a reservation in advance.
 Tours are conducted Monday through Thursday from 10 am to 3 pm and Fridays between 12 pm and 4 pm.
 Reservations must be booked from 14 to 90 days in advance.
-U.S. citizens can reserve a tour online or by contacting their Congressional and Senate Representative.
-Foreign residents must contact their embassy to reserve a tour.
+U.S. citizens can reserve a tour online, but foreign residents must contact their embassy to reserve a tour.
 All visitors must pass through a security scanning device and no photography will be allowed on the tour.
 You must arrive at least 15 minutes before your scheduled tour and bring along your confirmed reservation letter and photo identification.

 Getting to the Pentagon

 The Pentagon is located off of I-395 on the Virginia side of the Potomac River.
 The best way to get to the Pentagon is by Metrorail and the Visitor Center is located next to the Pentagon Metro Station.

 There is no public parking at the Pentagon, but visitors may park at the Pentagon City Mall and walk to the entrance through a pedestrian tunnel.
 If you are not familiar with the area, it can be confusing, so be sure to leave plenty of time to find your way to the Visitor Center.

 The tunnel is located across the street from Macy’s on the far side of the Reserved Parking Lot.
 Once through the tunnel, walk to the right until you see signs for the Metro Station and the Visitor Center.
 (When leaving, note that the tunnel is at the far end of parking Lane 7).